wilckerson/arctouch-upcoming-movies/README.md

 This application uses ASP.NET Core on backend and VueJS on frontend.

 ## Running the application
-1) Install dependencies and build the frontend project.
-This will create the bundle files inside "ClientApp" folder in the backend project.
+1) Install all dependencies and build the frontend project.
+This will create the bundle files inside "wwwroot" folder on backend project.
 ```
 cd ./frontend
 npm install